further-reading/Dicecord/README.md

 One way to completely avoid the rate limit is to create a dedicated webhook for each player.
 The downside of this approach is that the channel becomes pretty hard to read unless switched to compact mode.

 ## Other planned features
-* Fix "Show User Details" so it will actually show them if clicked again after they were entered.
 * Show the last roll in a local text box rather than sending to the channel.
 * Display tracebacks of unhandled errors to user.
 * Error handling for other webhook errors.
 At present, chances are that the final totals will be displayed in the client anyway.